Spacecraft Configuration

 LANDING VIEW — 2.5D Situational Visualization

 The landing visualization has been upgraded from a simple one-dimensional altitude display to a lightweight 2.5D situational view.
-It shows the lander in a local ENU frame using a side view for vertical motion and a top view for horizontal drift and target-relative motion.
+It shows the spacecraft in a local ENU frame using a side view for vertical motion and a top view for horizontal drift and target-relative motion.

-ENGINE — Propulsion and Loads
+ENGINE — Propulsion, RCS Activity and Loads

 CONTROL — Autopilot and Controller Output